Casey-Litmer/menucmd/README.md

 By default, if you don't use `Bind` in a menu item, and set the internal **args** to `result`, Python will attempt to evaluate **func3(result)** before the item is even appended to the menu.
 But **result** *doesn't exist yet!*

-A different way to appraoch the square number entry is to bind `float` with `result` and use it as the argument to the squaring function:
+A different way to approach the square number entry is to bind `float` with `result` and use it as the argument to the squaring function:

 ```commandline